trancefixer/hdb/README.md

 Terminology
 -----------

-Metadata
-:   is the information about a file - its filename within the archive, the modification time, the SHA-512 hash
+*Metadata* is the information about a file - its filename within the archive, the modification time, the SHA-512 hash

-FileList

-:   is a collection of Metadata
+*FileList* is a collection of Metadata

-FileSet

-:   is a FileList plus the host, parent directory, and other information specific to the backup, but shared among all the files in the backup
+*FileSet* is a FileList plus the host, parent directory, and other information specific to the backup, but shared among all the files in the backup

-FileSetGroup

-:   is the collection of saved FileSets, saved in a place known as the groupdir
+*FileSetGroup* is the collection of saved FileSets, saved in a place known as the groupdir

-groupdir

-:   is where bookkeeping data are stored, defaults to \$HOME/.hdb, or wherever is specified by HDB_GROUPDIR or -g option
+*groupdir* is where bookkeeping data are stored, defaults to \$HOME/.hdb, or wherever is specified by HDB_GROUPDIR or -g option

-label

-:   is the filename of a FileSet within the groupdir; it is suggested you label your storage media this way.
+*label* is the filename of a FileSet within the groupdir; it is suggested you label your storage media this way.
 By default it will be an unused integer starting at one.

 Features
 --------